top of page

 MMCI Chief Executive Officer and Student Affairs Director

 Laura holds a Master’s Degree in Business Communication and a Master's Degree in Transformative Inquiry.
 She has vast experience in both the public and private sectors, including positions as Development Director of a public radio station, Research Specialist and Proposal Writer for a market research firm, and a Speech Instructor at a community college.
-Her experience in the health care field includes working as a Clinic Liaison with a mobile medical team serving homeless persons on the streets of Chicago, Mental Health Worker at a large urban psychiatric hospital, and Community Liaison with the Barbados Cancer Society as a Peace Corps volunteer.
+Her experience in the health care field includes working as a Clinic Liaison with a mobile medical team serving unhoused persons on the streets of Chicago, Mental Health Worker at a large urban psychiatric hospital, and Community Liaison with the Barbados Cancer Society as a Peace Corps volunteer.

 CONTACT INFORMATION